Bekyilma/RecSys/README.md

-  - A one week course for the Doctoral programme in Computer Science and Computer Engineering at University of Luxembourg.
+  - First edition of a one week course for the Doctoral programme in Computer Science and Computer Engineering at University of Luxembourg.
+(Decemeber 05 - 09, 2022).